5G is No Longer a Far-off Concern for the Future. It’s Already Here.

 2019 was the year that 5G began its advance on British soil, with telecoms companies racing to capitalise on the next generation network roll out.

 After a fiercely contested battle with rival providers, the claxon was officially fired on 30th May 2019 when EE switched on the UK’s very first 5G network, launching its service (1) in six cities.
 Vodafone came soon after, with O2 following in October.

-However, dozens more UK towns and cities – as well as many more abroad - have taken the plunge in 2020, as the 5G network steadily continues its spread across the globe.
+Dozens of UK towns and cities – as well as many more abroad - took the 5G plunge in 2020, as the network steadily continued its spread across the globe.

 But the 5G roll out isn’t only rooted to the ground.
 Right now, scores of new 5G satellites are being launched (3) into the earth’s close orbit by entities ranging from Elon Musk’s SpaceX to Telesat, Amazon and even Facebook.
 SpaceX alone has plans to launch a total of 42,000 5G satellites.

 Standing for ‘fifth generation mobile network’, 5G is the latest generation in a series of mobile communications systems.